What is Bill Belichick's record without Tom Brady ahead of Patriots vs. Buccaneers? - NBC Sports

-Tom Brady returns to Foxborough for the first time since departing in 2020, this Sunday night on NBC as the Tampa Bay Buccaneers take on the New England Patriots.
+Tom Brady returns to Foxborough for the first time since departing in 2020, tonight on NBC as the Tampa Bay Buccaneers take on the New England Patriots.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
-Sunday’s match-up will also be available via live stream on Peacock.
+Tonight’s match-up will also be available via live stream on Peacock.
 See below for additional information on how to watch the game.

 It’s no secret that the New England Patriots have established a dynasty over the past few years– 6 Super Bowl rings, 9 Super Bowl appearances, 17 playoff appearances, and 19 straight winning seasons is just scratching the surface at their list of accomplishments but the common denominator in the equation has always been Tom Brady and Bill Belichick–the dynamic duo.
 While many have argued that one’s talent has been more impactful than the other, the numbers show that Brady–who spent 20 seasons with the Patriots–is clearly thriving without Belichick.